 Instructors are not told which students are enrolled pass/no pass, and all students are graded alike.
 A grade of "D" or better will be shown as a "P." If the course is not passed, the record will show "NP" and the hours attempted will not be used in calculating the grade point average.

-The pass/no pass option for a particular course is elected at the time of registration.
-A student may change to the regular grading system in the office of his/her academic dean any time before the end of the sixth week of classes, or the corresponding point of a summer term, provided the eligibility requirements above are met.
+A student may change to the pass/no pass option in the office of their academic dean/advisor any time before the end of the sixth week of class, or the corresponding point of a summer session, provided eligibility requirements above are met.

 Courses taken under the regular grading system may not be repeated as pass/no pass courses unless a grade of "W" was previously received.